-If you’ve spent time reading about how to make your own soap, you’re probably wondering what is lye and what is it used for in soapmaking?
+If you’ve spent time here at SavvyHomemade, you’re probably wondering what is lye and what is it used for in soapmaking?

 Some of you may have heard of lye (or caustic soda) before.
 Whether it was in high school science class or maybe at the hardware store.
 If so, I’m sure you know that it’s absolutely amazing at cleaning out clogged up drains.

-But, the misconceptions and misinformation about lye and its safety are rife on the internet, particularly when it comes to its role within soapmaking.
+But, the misconceptions and misinformation about its safety are rife on the internet, particularly when it comes to its role within soap making.
 So, I thought I’d take a few hours out of my day to write everything you need to know about lye in one, concise post.
 Well, I’ve tried to make it as concise as possible.

 What Exactly Is Lye?

 So what exactly is lye?
-Lye is a general term for two different alkaline compounds known as Sodium Hydroxide (NaOH) and Potassium Hydroxide (KOH).
+It’s a general term for two different alkaline compounds known as Sodium Hydroxide (NaOH) and Potassium Hydroxide (KOH).
 They are highly water-soluble and are sometimes referred to as caustic soda.

 In high school science class, you probably discussed the PH scale with its three levels, alkali, neutral and acid.
 On this scale, it’s likely you noticed 3 different compounds.